-The availability and cost of financing to us can vary depending on market conditions (particularly with respect to interest rates), the volume of certain trading and lending activities, our credit ratings and the overall availability of credit.
-We also engage in, and may continue to engage in, repurchases of our borrowings in the ordinary course of business.
-For further information on Deposits, see Note 9 to the financial statements.
+The availability and cost of financing to us can vary depending on market conditions, the volume of certain trading and lending activities, our credit ratings and the overall availability of credit.
+We may repurchase our borrowings in the ordinary course of business.

+For further information on Borrowings, see Note 10 to the financial statements.